KRUISIN' KANINES AGILITY AND DOG SPORTS

 Agility Class Descriptions

-Every new sport, for fun or competition, has a start - and for dog agility the Beginner Agility class is where it all begins!
+Every new sport, for fun or competition, has a start - and for dog agility, the Beginner Agility class is the exciting introduction to where it all begins!
 Here, canine and human students will learn the concepts of agility training and handling in a fun and rewarding environment.
-Dogs will learn how to perform obstacles safely, and both dog and handler will be working together as a team in this exciting introductory class.
-This class is great for people looking to explore agility with their dog and/or increase a dog’s confidence.
-Lessons may include jumps (low or no bars), tunnels, tires, body awareness, targeting, weave poles, teeter, and more.
+In the Beginner Agility class, dogs must work nearby other dog/handlers, and this requires that the dog has had basic obedience or manners training as a prerequisite.
+Dogs will learn how to shape and perform obstacles safely, with both the dog and handler learning to work together as a team.
+Dog/handler teams will increase connection and a dog’s confidence.
+Lessons may include crate training, body awareness, and targeting, and also introductory use of equipment: jumps (low or no bars), tunnels, the tire, and more.

-This first level Foundation agility class introduces dogs and handlers to spatial orientation, movement and body awareness, and further introduction to agility equipment.
-This class touches on some of the theory behind obstacle performance using targeting, clicker work, and positive reinforcement.
-Teams will develop an understanding of shaping behavior plus experience training in a multi-dog environment.
-The teams will learn to broaden their ability to focus on basic, yet important tasks.
-For those just starting on their agility journey, this class provides the building blocks that will serve in a strong agility foundation.
+Upon completion of Beginner/Intro Agility, this first level Foundation agility class introduces dogs and handlers to spatial orientation, driving forward, movement and body awareness, and further introduction to agility equipment.
+This class touches on the theory behind obstacle performance using targeting, clicker work, and positive reinforcement.
+Teams will develop an understanding of shaping behavior and experience training amid distractions.
+Teams will be working in a multi-dog environment nearby other dog/handlers, broadening their ability to focus on basic, yet important tasks.
+This class provides the building blocks that will serve in a strong agility foundation.

-Prerequisite: Beginner agility or similar background.
-Dogs must be proficient with basic commands, work well with others, and demonstrate the ability to have self control.
+Prerequisite: Beginner/Intro agility class.
+Dogs must be proficient with basic commands, work well with others, and demonstrate self-control.
 They must be able to work reliably and safely off-leash for brief periods of time.
 A strong interest in toy and/or food rewards is a plus.

 Teams should have a positive attitude and be prepared to practice some skills at home.